Florida shooting victims helped by GoFundMe, comfort dogs and more

 Less than a month after a gunman opened fire at a high school in Kentucky, the nation is grappling with yet another school shooting.

-Wednesday’s massacre at Marjory Stoneman Douglas High School in Parkland, Florida, killed at least 17 people and wounded over a dozen others.
-The suspected gunman, 19-year-old Nikolas Cruz, set off fire alarms to lure hundreds of students out of their classrooms so he could open fire with a semi-automatic AR-15 assault rifle.
+The Feb.
+14 massacre at Marjory Stoneman Douglas High School in Parkland, Florida, killed at least 17 people and wounded over a dozen others.
+The suspected gunman, identified as 19-year-old Nikolas Cruz, set off fire alarms to lure hundreds of students out of their classrooms so he could open fire with a semi-automatic AR-15 assault rifle.

 Cruz was captured about an hour later in Coral Springs, roughly a mile away from the school.
 The following day, Cruz told authorities he shot "students that he saw in the hallways and on school grounds," according to an arrest affidavit.